fehmi/simply.js/docs/pwa.md

 # Offline Mode

 [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) (PWA) are experiences that combine the best of the web with the best of apps.
-We can enhance our website with service workers to work **offline** or on low-quality networks.
+We can enhance our website with service workers to enable **offline** functionality or improve performance on low-quality networks.

-It is also very easy to use it.
+It is also very easy to implement.

 ## Create serviceWorker

-Create a `sw.js` file in your documents root directory and copy the following code:
+Create an `sw.js` file in your document's root directory and copy the following code:

 *sw.js*